 If you happen to have leftover cooked potatoes, you can skip the first step of the recipe and just go on to mashing the potatoes together with the spices.
 You’ll need about three cups of cooked potatoes.
 I made these puffs with the leftover potato filling from my Spinach Dip Potato Skins.

 Buffalo Potato Nuggets are a terrific appetizer to serve at parties.
 They’re great for munching on while watching the big game or the Puppy Bowl.
-And they’re an excellent companion to sandwiches and veggie burgers.
+And they’re an excellent companion to sandwiches and veggie burgers instead of fries.

 Buffalo Potato Nuggets